When you hear salted caramel, your first thought is probably a Frappuccino, not a paint or home decor color.

-However, in the world of interiors, hues like 'salted caramel' and 'toasted oatmeal' have taken a leap forward and are now standing proudly amongst the most popular neutrals to decorate our homes with.
+However, in the world of interiors, neutral hues like "salted caramel" and "toasted oatmeal" have taken a leap forward and are now among the most popular shades to decorate with.

-Tash Bradley, Home décor brand Lick’s (opens in new tab) Director of Interior Design and Colour Psychologist seems to think so: 'The salted caramel look is here to stay.'
-Owing this to a bold shift from ancient grey tones.
-'What I’m really excited about is that people are moving away from grey and becoming braver.
-I’m seeing a huge shift in people being bolder in their colour choices and wanting to see more colour and life in their homes.'
+"The salted caramel look is here to stay," Bradley says.
+"What I’m really excited about is that people are moving away from gray and becoming braver.
+I’m seeing a huge shift in people being bolder in their color choices and wanting to see more color and life in their homes."

 The positives of decorating with neutrals

-Take a look around the interiors world and you’ll see how decorating with neutral tones is big.
-Perhaps it's the eco-warrior, conscious vibe that’s ever-growing as we keep mindful living at the forefront of our minds (and our homes), according to Bradley, the reason for us moving more towards 'salted caramel' rooms over grey could actually be for its positive benefits on well-being also:
+Take a look around the world of interiors and you’ll see that decorating with neutral tones is big.
+If mindful living is a priority for you (and your home), we have good news: according to Bradley, the reason for us moving more towards salted caramel rooms over gray could actually be its benefits for wellbeing.

-Whether it's cream living room ideas or full-on salted caramel vibes, we’ve rounded up our favorite pieces that are pale and interesting to help you create the look.
+Whether it's creamy vanilla tones or warm, melty beiges and browns, we’ve rounded up our favorite pieces to help you create the look.

 Real Homes spotlight on the new neutrals

-So, are you a lover or a naysayer of this look?
+So, are you a lover of this look?
 We asked the team if they were feeling the salted caramel and oatmeal vibes:

-Amelia Smith (opens in new tab), Real Homes Content Editor adds how 'This look is so calm and serene, but for me personally, I'd need some pops of color and pattern in the mix too.
-I see these neutrals as a blank canvas – a splash of burnt orange or olive green would bring the scheme to life for me.'
+"This look is so calm and serene, but for me personally, I'd need some pops of color and pattern in the mix too.
+I see these neutrals as a blank canvas, and a splash of burnt orange or olive green would bring the scheme to life for me."

-'I'm actually into salted caramel and I don't think the name does it justice.
-It's a rich and soft addition that will set off other neutrals, and perhaps one of two brights also, without being too overindulgent.' says Camille Dubuis-Welch, (opens in new tab) Deputy Editor.
+"I'm actually into salted caramel, and I don't think the name does it justice.
+It's a rich and soft addition that will set off other neutrals, and perhaps one of two brights also, without being too overindulgent."

-'Having a foundation like salted caramel sets you up for a plethora of different trends, and like the capsule decorating trend, this creates a super versatile foundation — it's the chameleon of hues.
-For example, you could totally swap this scheme from Scandi chic in the spring, to rustic chic in Autumn/winter - simply by subbing out soft furnishings and accessories.'
-Says digital writer Christina Chrysostomou (opens in new tab).
+"Having a foundation like salted caramel sets you up for a plethora of different trends, and like the capsule decorating trend, this creates a super versatile foundation — it's the chameleon of hues.
+For example, you could totally swap this scheme from Scandi chic in the spring, to rustic chic in fall/winter simply by subbing out soft furnishings and accessories."